shann2112/PowerShell/readme.md

 >This Assignment is to populate a GitHub with all the PowerShell code produced from walkthrough 1 to 4 which spanned several weeks of course work.
 A local Git repository was created prior to creating an online GitHub distrubuted repository.

+**Repository Description**
+>This Powershell 7.3 Repository was created to centralise and distrubute PowerShell code and exercise's created by the student.
+This code demonstrates the basic elements of PowerShell from its setup to some basic and practical code snippets.
+This repository can be built upon to store functional code which can be utilised in future projects.

 **The Aims of this Assignment:**
 1. In your GitHub account, create a repository called "PowerShell"
 2. Save your PowerShell exercises (weeks 9-12)